danoreper/ISVdb/README.md

 # ISVdb v1.2
 Code to generate the whole genome data stored in the Inbred Strain Variant Database (v1.2).
 In particular, this code imputes genotypes and diplotypes for CC strains, and writes this information out to zipped csv files (along with the founder strains as well).
-It may potentially become a CRAN package eventually but will reside on Github for now.
+It may become a CRAN package eventually, but will reside on Github for now.
 It is more likely that we will eventually create a non-CRAN R package.

 # Requirements
 * OSX or linux